 The longer you stay in bed, the harder it can be to get moving again.
 No matter how awful you’re feeling, take some gentle and simple movement breaks, even if it’s just to go and sit outside.
 Moving around gets your lymph glads and your brain to come back to life.
+Gentle yoga is great for this.

 As much as I’ve heard this advice throughout my life, often the first thing that goes when I get sick is adequate fluid intake.
 Not drinking will slow down recovery and make you feel even worse.
 So fill up a big cup with your favorite flavored water combination and some crushed ice.
 You’ll notice an immediate difference in your overall wellness.